ogreen8084/udacity1/README.md

 <h3>AutoML</h3>
 The AutoML model generated about 50 different models automatically within the 30 minute experiment window.
 It utilized many XGBoost and Random Forest models with different scaling methods.
 Ultimately a voting ensemble model fit the data best.
+Parameters for the model were as follows: experiment_timeout_minutes= 30, so that the model would not overuse resources and be too costly to run. primary_metric='AUC_weighted', as noted above AUC is a better metric than accuracy when the class sizes are skewed.
+cross_validations: 3, cross validation helps the model generalize and not overfit the training data.

 <h3>Comparison</h3>